 Tenderness: We mentioned earlier that knee osteoarthritis is caused by inflammation of the joints.
 This inflammation is reflected to knee tenderness in some cases.
 This can be physically observed through swelling in the knee after a long time of being inactive.
 If there is tenderness when putting even a light pressure on it, then the disease is already showing the symptoms to you.

-Joint Stiffness: Damage joints result to an unstability.
+Joint Stiffness: Damage joints result to an instability.
 This can further weaken the muscle in the knee over time.
 When this happens, the knee buckles and then locks up which makes it difficult to move the knee, whether you bend it or straighten it.
-The period that this feeling occurs vary according to the severity of the arthritis.
+The period that this feeling occurs vary according to the severity of arthritis.
 Also, stiffness occurs and then gone in a while for no possible reason.

 Cracking Sensation: There will be times when you feel that your bones are too brittle that you hear some cracking sounds or feel a grinding sensation.
 We know now that knee osteoarthritis is caused by losing some of the articular cartilage, which we first referred here as lubricants.
 Without them aiding a smooth motion in between bones, the cracking sensation becomes more obvious and much felt.

 Loss of flexibility: Experiencing this symptom will limit your knee movements as your joints cannot move in full range.
 Forcing it will lead to a more painful feeling.
-This happens because knee osteoarthritis promotes* wearing off of the cartilage through time.
-This time, you will notice that your movement when engaging in a sport activity or climbing the stairs becomes limited.
+This happens because knee osteoarthritis promotes wearing off of the cartilage through time.
+This time, you will notice that your movement when engaging in a sports activity or climbing the stairs becomes limited.
 Worst case happened when you have a feeling of like having a crippled leg that even a simple walking activity can hardly be done without a support or assistance.

 Space in between joints: Loss of space between joints can be determined through an X-ray done on the knees.
 The space in between allows you to freely move your knees.
 If it has decreased from normal, then you have a knee osteoarthritis.

 Knee Deformities: This is a visible symptom wherein you notice a change in the shape or form of your knees.
-Deformities like having the knees being bended outward resulting to a bow-legged look is a sign.
+Deformities like having the knees being bent outward resulting to a bow-legged look is a sign.
 Also, there are times that knee looks like pointing to each other.
 This happens because the muscle surrounding the knees are getting thinner and weaker.

 With all these facts being said and done, how then will the chance of having this disease be lessened or diminished?
 Keep in mind that it’s never too late to start a healthy lifestyle.

-Although knee osteoarthritis cannot be prevented all the time as there are some are caused by increase* in age or are hereditary, experiencing it during the early stage of adulthood, 50 years and below, can be suppressed and in a way will help you enjoy life more.
+Although knee osteoarthritis cannot be prevented all the time as there are some are caused by an increase in age or are hereditary, experiencing it during the early stage of adulthood, 50 years and below, can be suppressed and in a way will help you enjoy life more.

 What to do now?

-Engaging into physical activities will surely help a lot.
+Engaging in physical activities will surely help a lot.
 By this, we mean doing an exercise for 15 minutes a day or an hour of an athletic activity done thrice a week.
 There are also exercises that are done particularly to ease tensions in the knees.
 This includes doing a quadriceps stretch in standing position, a calf stretch, a leg raise exercise, step-ups and doing a reclining hamstring stretch.
-Remember how knee osteoarthritis is being associated to obesity?
+Remember how knee osteoarthritis is being associated with obesity?
 Shedding some pounds will free your joints from the extra pressure of excess weights.

 If wearing of shoes with heels is unavoidable, here are some few tips from Dr. Natalie A. Nevins, an osteopathic physician from California.
 Carefully choose those shoes with lower heel height and can provide support to weight balancing.
 As much as possible, avoid those stilettos.
 Ensure that the shoes have soft insoles and that you are wearing just the size that fits you so that it gives less pressure on your toes and knees.
 As much as practicable, wear high heeled shoes only on those days that standing and walking around is less required.
 If space allows, you can bring along an extra pair of flats that you can use for your walking activities.
 Another thing to do is to never forget to have some leg and feet stretching.
 This will definitely help a lot.